devesh7834/devesh7834/README.md

 ## Education Qualification :-

-MCA – Master of Computer Application from IGNOU New Delhi PGDCA – Post Graduate Diploma in Computer Application from IGNOU New Delhi B.Sc.
+MCA – Master of Computer Application from IGNOU New Delhi.

+PGDCA – Post Graduate Diploma in Computer Application from IGNOU New Delhi.

+B.Sc.
 (PCM) – Batchelor of Science from APS University.

-Intermediate - from U.P Board Prayagraj Uttar Pradesh High School - from U.P Board Prayagraj Uttar Pradesh
+Intermediate - from U.P Board Prayagraj Uttar Pradesh.

+High School - from U.P Board Prayagraj Uttar Pradesh.

 ## 🛠️ Technical Skills